prim011/CPP-Examples/hmac/README.md

 In contrast with the example in the previous section in [blockchain](../blockchain/README.md), here we are not only interested in the _integrity of the data_ but also in the _data origin authentication_, as well as the tree history.

 From what we have seen in the past, the best candidate for the tree fingerprint is the tree hash itself.
 Therefore storing the variable to a concatenated list seems a good idea for memorizing the tree's history.
-But The other information to store - apart from a link to the successor node - is a timestamp when that vital tree structure operation did take place.
+But The other information to store - apart from a link to the successor node - is a timestamp when vital tree structure operations did take place.
 We can think of only two of those operations: when inserting a new node and/or when removing an old node.

 ## Data integrity vs Data Origin authentication